Salaries & JobsUpdated March 2026

 LowNational avg: $60,000High

 Rockford is a market with distinct micro-neighborhoods where prices can shift by 15-20% across zip codes.
 The housing landscape here features a buyer-friendly market where your down payment goes further than in most US cities.
-The local workforce for plumber salary reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The local workforce for plumber salary reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 And the midwestern climate shapes demand in predictable ways: temperature swings of 100+ degrees between seasons mean your HVAC system works harder than in any other region.

 What Matters Most